-In 1901, Tesla informed Morgan of his plans to increase the power beyond Marconi’s radio but needed much more money.
-This was met with skepticism by the shrewd Morgan, who refused to fund a single dollar more.
+In 1901, Tesla informed Morgan of his plans to increase the power beyond Marconi’s feeble radio but needed much more money.
+This was met with skepticism by the shrewd Morgan, who refused to fund a single dollar more without proof.
 Despite this, Tesla purchased 200 acres on Long Island Sound in the Wardenclyffe resort community.

 He started construction on a 187 feet tall octagonal tower with a mushroom shaped metal cupola 68 feet wide, weighing a staggering 55 tons, plus an iron core extending 120 feet into the earth.
-What Tesla was up to at Wardenclyffe he kept secret from the public.
-He would respond to questioning reporters stating only that “we have been sending wireless power for long distances for some time.”
+What Tesla was up to at Wardenclyffe he kept secret from the public and the press.
+He would respond to questioning reporters stating only that “We have been sending wireless power for long distances for some time.”